2025 Best Orchards for Apple Picking in Georgia

 Mercier Orchards

 Take a tractor ride through this 300+ acre orchard of seasonal fruits and veggies.
-Grab jams, jellies, preserves, apple butter, fried pies and more in the market.
-Listen to live music on Saturdays and Sundays.
-See website for u-pick dates.
+Check their website to see what u-pick varieties of apples are available.
+Pick up pecan chicken salad, pimento cheese, loaded potato salad, jams, jellies, preserves, apple butter, fried pies and more in the market.
+Admission is $12 and includes a container.
+Through Oct.

 Events: